-Approved pets are granted access only to the residential dwelling occupied by the individual.
+Approved pets are granted access only to the residential dwelling/room occupied by the individual.
 They are not permitted in other areas of the college campus.

 Registration: Registration of the pet is required prior to the pet being brought to campus.
 For the safety of your pet, you are required to register your pet with your RLC.
 Once you have contacted your RLC, they will provide you with the Grinnell College Pet Registration Form.

-Unauthorized Pets: Cats are not allowed in the residence halls, and dogs are not permitted in ANY College- owned housing.
+Unauthorized Pets: Cats and dogs are not permitted in ANY residence halls or ANY College-owned housing.
 Please be aware of the following response steps:

 - Cats, dogs, and ferrets are not allowed.
 Do not bring an unauthorized pet into the residence halls.

 - If unauthorized pets are found, the RLC will meet with the student and create a timeline for the student to remove the pet.

 - If that timeline (created by the student and RLC) is not met, the student will meet with the Director of Residence Life, and another timeline will be created for the student to remove their pet.